MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-390-Federal-Motor-Carrier-Safety-Regulations-General/subpart-A-General-Applicability-Definitions/section-390.3T.md

 (4) Section 390.19T, Motor carrier identification report, and § 390.21T, Marking of CMVs, for carriers subject to the requirements of § 385.403 of this chapter.
 Intrastate motor carriers operating prior to January 1, 2005, are excepted from § 390.19T(a)(1).

-(h) *Intermodal equipment providers.* On and after December 17, 2009, the rules in the following provisions of this subchapter apply to intermodal equipment providers:
+(h) *Intermodal equipment providers.* The rules in the following provisions of this subchapter apply to intermodal equipment providers:

 (1) Subpart F, Intermodal Equipment Providers, of part 385 of this chapter, Safety Fitness Procedures.